gannochenko/generilla/README.md

 ### Creating a generator

-1. Create a generator home folder, if there is none
-    ~~~sh
-    mkdir ~/.generilla
-    ~~~
-2. Create a sub-folder there, with the following structure
+1. Create a sub-folder there, with the following structure
     ~~~
     generator-name/
     └-- template/